NellielProject/Nelliel/documentation/plugins/core-plugin-hooks.md

 |2    |`$board`   |`object` |No        |No        |The instance of `Nelliel\Domains\DomainBoard` being used.|
 |3    |`$page`    |`integer`|No        |No        |The index page being generated.|

-### nel-in-during-catalog-json
+### nel-in-after-catalog-json
 Added: v0.9.30

-Called when the raw data for the catalog has been generated.
+Called when the raw data for the catalog has been generated for the JSON API.

 **Arguments**